-According to date from the National Highway Traffic Safety Administration, one in eight fatal accidents on U.S. roadways involves a big truck or tractor trailer—and around six out of 10 fatal accidents involve other vehicles, usually passenger vehicles that can be 1/40th the weight of the involved truck.
+According to data from the National Highway Traffic Safety Administration, one in eight fatal accidents on U.S. roadways involves a big truck or tractor-trailer—and around six out of 10 fatal accidents involve other vehicles, usually passenger vehicles that can be 1/40th the weight of the involved truck.
 In West Virginia, there are approximately 1.4 fatal big truck accidents for every 1K miles of highway, which is much greater than the average for most U.S. states.

 There are several reasons that Morgantown accidents involving big trucks cause more serious injuries than accidents involving standard passenger autos.
 Big trucks, semis, and tractor-trailers:

 There is a myriad of situations that can arise and result in a truck accident.
 Rollovers are common; in this type of truck accident, the truck turns on its side or its top, typically because of its cargo shifting or being improperly loaded.
 Underride accidents occur when a smaller vehicle slides beneath a truck’s trailer or hits the truck in the rear.
 An override accident occurs when a large truck drives over top of a smaller passenger auto—a common accident when a big rig or other large truck tailgates a small car.
 Nationwide, four scenarios account for more than 50 percent of all truck crashes resulting in fatalities and serious injuries, including head-on crashes, semis and big rigs plowing into other autos, trucks sideswiping other cars on the road, and rear-end occurrences.
 Some factors that contribute to truck accidents include excessive speed, impaired driving, poor road conditions, and bad weather.